chickenn00dle/config/README.md

 ### GIT

-Refer to [the git docs](https://git-scm.com/docs/git-config) for adding customizations.
+You will need to change the name and email values in `~/.config/git/.gitconfig`.
+You can refer to [the git docs](https://git-scm.com/docs/git-config) for adding customizations.

 ## Author